 - Breed organizations should protect and promote breed integrity and conservation of the breed.
 Your mission statement should address this.
-Including this in your organization’s mission statement meets one of the requirements of the Livestock Conservancy’s Breed Organization Accreditation Program
+Including this in your organization’s mission statement meets one of the requirements of the Livestock Conservancy’s Breed Organization Training Program

 - It should be easy to remember and short enough to share in an elevator.
 Think of it as a phrase that promotes your organization to prospective members or supporters